edcarp/2020-12-01-edinburgh-bio-online/joining.md

 Here's a quick summary of the key things you'll need:
 * An up-to-date web browser.
-* For the Spreadsheets (Tuesday 1st) lesson: You will need access to a spreadsheet program such as LibreOffice, Google Sheets, or Microsoft Excel.
+* For the Spreadsheets (Tuesday 1st) lesson: You will need access to a spreadsheet program such as LibreOffice, Google Sheets, iWork Numbers, or Microsoft Excel.
 * For the R (all other) lessons: We'll be using the University of Edinburgh's Noteable service, which just requires you to have a browser and uses the EASE login system.
 * **Backup plan for the R lessons**: We strongly recommend you install R and Rstudio on your local computer, just in case the Noteable service goes down during the workshops.
 Also, then you will have R and RStudio installed on your local computer ready to use.
 There are instructions here: https://datacarpentry.org/ecology-workshop/setup-r-workshop.html.